Diligent Attorneys Defending Minors Against Alcohol-Related Charges in Pennsylvania

 What you can expect from an underage drinking defense lawyer

 At Platt, DiGiorgio & DiFabio, we believe in defending young people against the penalties for under-age drinking.
-While we have a reputation for being skilled and aggressive defense lawyers, we are also known for being compassionate and understanding.
+While we have a reputation for being skilled and aggressive criminal defense lawyers, we are also known for being compassionate and understanding.
 Upon taking your case, we can review the evidence and begin working with you to create a solid defense.

 Dedicated help for underage drinking charges in Chester, Delaware and Montgomery County, PA

 At Platt, DiGiorgio & DiFabio, we know that under-age drinking charges may seem frivolous — but, they can change your child’s life forever.
 Let our experienced attorneys build a strong defense for your child.
 To speak to a skilled underage drinking lawyer at our firm, call us today at 267-388-1599 or contact us online.